How Do They Do It?: Series 4

 Series 4 does not feature a specially shot item with presenter Robert Llewellyn; instead this is a reversion of the Discovery Channel series 5 with filmed links presented by Robert between the items.
 This series was not made available on Five's online video site.

 Series 5

-Series 5 does not feature a specially shot item with presenter Robert Llewellyn; instead this is a reversion of the Discovery Channel series 6 with filmed links presented by Robert between the items.
-This series was not made available on Five's online video site.
+Series 5 does not feature a specially shot item with presenter Robert Llewellyn; instead this is a reversion of the Discovery Channel series 6 with filmed links presented by Llewellyn between the items.
+This series was not made available on 5's online video site.

 Science Channel

 Season Unknown

 Episodes in this group aired with 30-minute runtimes (including commercials).
 On hiatus as of February 2014.